-Students unable to attend the first class meeting must notify the instructor prior to the first class.
-Students who miss the first two class meetings may be dropped from the class by the instructor; students who are dropped for non-attendance after the posted drop deadline for any semester or term will be charged the late registration fee.
-Faculty must notify the Registrar's Office in order to drop the student.
+Registered students must attend the first class meeting or contact the instructor to receive permission to miss the first meeting or they may be dropped from the class by the instructor.
+Students dropped by the faculty may not re-register for the course without faculty permission.
+Faculty must notify the Registrar's office to drop a student.
+Students who are dropped for non-attendance after the posted drop deadline for any semester or term will be charged the registration change fee.